GSA-TTS/identity-handbook/_articles/statuspage-process.md

 Partnerships team before scheduling maintenance in production, and that you do the same for our `sandbox` (integration testing) environment.

-Once the window has been selected, enter the StatusPage management interface and:
+Once the window has been selected, login to the [StatusPage Manager][statuspage-manager] and:
 * Click "Incidents" on the left menu and then select the "Maintenances" tab in the center top list
 * Click "Schedule maintenance"
 * Click the "Apply template" pull down and look for an applicable maintenance type